Super Easy Kinda Fancy 5 Minute Dessert Ideas

 S’mores Cones

+Think campfire magic — minus the campfire.
 Fill waffle cones with mini marshmallows, chocolate chips, and crushed graham crackers.
-Microwave for 20–30 seconds or wrap in foil and toss in the oven for just a couple minutes if you want melty perfection.
-No campfire required — just a quick dessert that makes everyone feel like a kid again.
-Hand them out in a cone holder stand to make them party-ready.
+Microwave for 30 seconds or warm in the oven for just a few minutes until everything melts together.
+They’re gooey, fun, and guaranteed to make everyone feel like a kid again.
+Serve upright in a cone holder stand for a party-ready look that feels nostalgic and totally modern at once.

 Banana Split Jars